mattxcnm/goalzero_ble/README.md

 ## 🤝 Contributing

-We welcome contributions!
+Contributions are greatly appreciated!
 Here's how you can help:

 ### Areas for Contribution

 1. **Device Support**:
    - Yeti 500 sensor mapping and testing
    - Additional Goal Zero device models
    - Enhanced device-specific features